mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/mesh/MeshTransformation.rst

         *Arguments*
             mesh (:cpp:class:`Mesh`)
-                The mesh
+                The mesh.
             angle (double)
-                The number of degrees (0-360) of rotation axis (std::size_t)
+                The number of degrees (0-360) of rotation. axis (std::size_t)
-                The coordinate axis around which to rotate the mesh point (:cpp:class:`Point`)
+                The coordinate axis around which to rotate the mesh. point (:cpp:class:`Point`)
-                The point around which to rotate the mesh
+                The point around which to rotate the mesh.